murchandamus/bitcoinops.github.io/_posts/en/newsletters/2019-03-26-newsletter.md

 - [Bitcoin Core #15617][] omits sending `addr` messages containing the IP addresses of peers the node currently has on its ban-list.
-This helps prevent innocent nodes from learning about peers your node found to be abusive.
+This prevents your node from telling other nodes about peers it found to be abusive.

 - [Bitcoin Core #13541][] modifies the `sendrawtransaction` RPC to